jroth01/JobCoinMixer/README.md

 #JobCoin Mixer
-A JobCoin tumbler for Gemini
+A JobCoin tumbler.

+#What is JobCoin?
+It's a simplified version of bitcoin used for sandboxing apps

 #Specification
 1. User must provide a list of withdrawal addresses via POST /register